Thailand - Dream World Bangkok

 Aerial tramway at Dream World

 My first impressions were very positive, especially arriving from central Bangkok.
-The city is noisy, congested and polluted.
+Bangkok is noisy, congested and polluted.
 Dream World was very relaxed, spacious, peaceful and clean.

 In provincial Thailand, where I live, lots of tourist attractions suffer from under-investment.
 The owners are't sure whether the attraction will be successful and don't invest enough.
-Many attractions fail because visitors pick up on the lack of investment and don't return.
+Many attractions fail because visitors notice the lack of investment and don't return.

 Bangkok isn't like that.